We want to help make things easier for you

 - Dr. Rubin Soomal - Consultant Clinical Oncologist, Jersey General Hospital

 - Lauren Perchard-Rees - Chief Clinical Officer, Macmillan Jersey; Radiotherapy Support Specialist, Jersey General Hospital

 Lorna is best described as a mathematician, musician and identical twin.
 Although today she mostly does the maths and music for relaxation.
 She is passionate about the four main sciences, having studied them to varying levels at university.
 In terms of work her background is in science, computers, high-level administration, and mental health.

-A co-founder of Jersey Recovery College, she is currently part of the Jersey Cancer Support Network, and was involved in Jersey's Cancer Strategy prior to COVID getting in the way.
+A co-founder of Jersey Recovery College, she is part of the Jersey Cancer Support Network, and is on Jersey's Cancer Strategy Steering Group.

-Her hobbies are studying science, glass fusing, playing and writing music.
+Her hobbies are learning, glass fusing, playing and writing music.
 She also loves all things Italian.

 Debbie is best described as a writer, actress, director, singer, cook and gardener – and definitely not as a mathematician!
 In between all of that she also enjoys walking, playing tennis, Pilates and travelling.
 In her mid-twenties she left Jersey, living and working in no less than five different countries before returning to her roots in Jersey.
 She is a wife, mother and glamorous grandmother.

 A teacher with a Bachelor of Education degree and a TESOL certificate, she taught primary school children as a class teacher but also English as a second language whilst abroad.
 She is now retired and is enjoying travelling during termtime for a change.

 She is currently Chairwoman of Jersey Amateur Dramatic Club (JADC), was a member of The Songsmiths until they closed and is a member of the virtual choir Aureole.
 She is also a member of the Performing Arts Development Group (PADG).